What Universal Credit is

 You'll usually get one monthly payment to cover your living costs.
 If you claim Universal Credit as a couple, you and your partner will get one payment between the 2 of you.
 The payment is made up of a basic 'standard allowance' and extra payments that might apply to you depending on your circumstances.

-You might be able to get extra payments if:
+You might be able to get extra payments if you:

-- you're disabled or have a health condition
+- are disabled or have a health condition

-- you're a carer for a disabled person or you have a disabled child
+- are a carer for a disabled person or you have a disabled child

 Check how much you might get on GOV.UK.

 If your UC payment includes help with rent, you'll usually need to pay your landlord each month from your Universal Credit payment, even if you live in social housing.
 You can ask the DWP to pay your rent directly to your landlord if you're in debt, have rent arrears or are struggling with money.

 If you're working

 You can work and still get Universal Credit - your Universal Credit will reduce gradually as you earn more.
 Your Universal Credit will go up if your job ends or you earn less.

 If you're self-employed, your payment might also be affected by how much the DWP expect you to earn each month - this expected amount is called your 'minimum income floor'.
 Find out how the minimum income floor works and if it applies to you.